liferay/liferay-screens/ios/Documentation/LoginScreenlet.md

 The `LoginScreenlet` delegates some events to an object that conforms to the `LoginScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

-- `- screenlet:onLoginResponseUserAttributes:`: Called when login successfully completes.
+- `- screenlet:onLoginResponse:`: Called when login successfully completes.
 The user attributes are passed as a dictionary of keys (`String` or `NSStrings`) and values (`AnyObject` or `NSObject`).
 The supported keys are the same as the [portal's User entity](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portal/service.xml#L2227).
-- `- screenlet:onLoginResponseUserAttributes:`: Called when an error occurs during login.
+- `- screenlet:onLoginError:`: Called when an error occurs during login.
 The `NSError` object describes the error.
-- `- onScreenletCredentialsSaved:`: Called when the user credentials are stored after a successful login.
+- `- onCredentialsSaved:`: Called when the user credentials are stored after a successful login.
-- `- onScreenletCredentialsLoaded:`: Called when the user credentials are retrieved.
+- `- onCredentialsLoaded:`: Called when the user credentials are retrieved.
 Note that this only occurs when the screenlet is used and stored credentials are available.